 Our founding attorney, E. Ryan Bradley, began his legal career representing insurance companies.
 He uses this insight to build strong claims and negotiate on your behalf.
 Thanks to our tireless work for our clients, we have secured some of Missouri’s largest recorded verdicts and settlements.
 This, in turn, has earned us the Martindale-Hubbell AV Preeminent rating and 10.0 Superb AVVO rating.

-Choose The Bradley Law Firm to represent you in your Kansas City, Missouri, and count on us to:
+Choose Bradley Law Personal Injury Lawyers to represent you in your Kansas City, Missouri, and count on us to:

 - Provide support, guidance, and legal advice to help you through every step of your case